adobe-extension-tools/cep-starter/README.md

 ## under the hood

-When you run `npm run build` the following things happen
+When you run `npm run build` the following things happen:

 | **action**           | **description**                                                           |
 |----------------------|---------------------------------------------------------------------------|